-A capstone course involving the study of techniques used by the systems analyst to design and implement computerized business information systems.
-Emphasizes written and oral communication skills necessary for the information technology professional through participation in a systems project designed to reinforce course material.
+A capstone course involving the study and application of software engineering principles to design and develop software.
+Emphasizes written and oral communication skills necessary for the information technology professional through participation in a software project designed to reinforce course material.

 Goals, Topics, and Objectives